powellcenter-soilcarbon/soilcarbon/README.md

 * The upper limit of the last density fraction is "Inf"
 * If the data should be there but not reported in the paper, put "missing"
 * if it is wrong, put 'wrong'
-* change requirement that users remove description rows from data templates to submit

 ### Package
 * Soilcarbon will not require most recent version of R